Here are the most frequently asked questions asked about Premier Health MD:

 I have insurance.
 Will my insurance cover the monthly membership fee?

 While traditional insurance does not cover the membership fee, it will continue to pay for any tests, labs, medications and hospitalizations that you need.
 Premier Health MD works well with insurance because your membership fee allows you to get exceptional care, a focus on prevention, and time with your doctor which is not normally available to the general public, while insurance pays for any needed labs, medications and hospitals.
-Members also receive a receipt for paid medical services that can be submitted to insurance for reimbursement.
+Members also receive a receipt for paid medical services.

 As a patient of Premier Health MD, will I still need health insurance?